sanjeevsaroy/feed-reader-testing/README.md

 ## How to run it?

-* Pull or download the project and then open the file `index.html` in your browser, and the tests should automatically run.
+* `git clone` or download the project and then open the file `index.html` in your browser, and the tests should automatically run.
 * You will see whether the tests passed or failed at the bottom of the page.